 While the severity of the car crash usually correlates to the severity of the whiplash injury, there are exceptions.

 Sometimes a sturdy car does not crunch up and thus shows no significant outside damage, but the forces that were not absorbed by the car exterior were instead transferred through the seat and thus caused worse whiplash.
 Also, whiplash injuries have been recorded in incidents where the speed at impact was less than 10 miles per hour.

 Most people who sustain a whiplash injury will completely recover within 3 months, but some studies show a significant number will have chronic pain or other symptoms that linger longer – sometimes for years.

-Factors that increase risk for a longer whiplash recovery include:
+Factors that increase the risk for a longer whiplash recovery include:

 - Severe pain at time of injury

 Whiplash symptoms may present at the time of the whiplash injury, or there could be a delay of up to 24 hours before they appear.

 Anyone who experiences physical symptoms after a motor vehicle accident is advised to see a doctor for a checkup.
 However, any of the following signs require immediate medical attention:

 - Pain, tingling, numbness, and/or weakness that radiates into the shoulder, arm, and/or hand